OneCrazyCoder/MMOGamepadOverlay/README.md

     Mouse = Look
     # If don't specify Layer name, removes self
     R3 = Remove Layer
-With the above setup, L2+Triangle will cause the character to jump (via a ``Jump=`` Key Bind), and R3 will act as a toggle button turning MouseLook mode on and off (alternatively could have just assigned ``R3 = Toggle Layer MouseLook`` in [Scheme] instead, but in complex control schemes Toggle may not be sufficient).
+With the above setup, L2+Triangle will cause the character to jump (via a ``Jump=`` Key Bind), and R3 will act as a toggle button turning MouseLook mode on and off (alternatively could have just assigned ``R3 = Toggle Layer MouseLook`` in [Scheme] instead, but in complex control schemes Toggle may not always be ideal).

 ### The "Auto" Button